 See also: Frances Fox Piven Cloward-Piven Strategy

-Evidence shows that the Motor Voter bill went on to breed a great deal of election fraud over the years.
-Though the law explicitly required each state to keep its voter-registration rolls accurate and current, in practice the rolls became contaminated with many names of people who were either fictitious or legally ineligible to vote -- ineligible because they had been convicted of a disqualifying crime, had been adjudged mentally incapacitated, had moved to another state, or had died.
+When the Motor Voter Act officially took effect in January 1995, SERVE played a leading role in efforts to facilitate the law's implementation by state officials, particularly in social-service agencie.
+The focus on registering people who depended on safety-net programs was crucial to SERVE's strategy, given that such individuals were highly likely to vote Democrat.
+Though Motor Voter explicitly required each state to keep its voter-registration rolls accurate and current, in practice the rolls became contaminated with many names of people who were either fictitious or legally ineligible to vote (because they had been convicted of a disqualifying crime, had been adjudged mentally incapacitated, had moved to another state, or had died).
 Such errors were common because, under Motor Voter's provisions:

-All of these factors greatly increased the potential for, and the incidence of, election fraud.
+All of these factors greatly increased the potential for, and the incidence of, election-related fraud.

 For additional information on Human SERVE, click here.